ve3wwg/PCoroutine/README.md

 If you need to simulate a dual core MCU, you can provide two instances of CR_Mutex and set up additional coroutines that would only run on the 2nd core.

+## Preemptive Processing

+If you need to switch to preemptive scheduling, this can now be done by supplying the CR_Mutex constructor a true argument:

+    CR_Mutex cr_mutex(true);  // Enable preemptive scheduling